CD Publications: History

 The first newsletter published was Housing Affairs Letter.
 It was followed by Community Development Digest (1965), Housing Market Report (1976), Managing Housing Letter (1978), Housing the Elderly (1982) and CD Housing Register (1983).

-Expansion

 In 1984, the company added senior affairs to its housing-related subjects with Aging News Alert.
 In 1986, coverage was expanded to include grant-seeking with Federal Assistance Monitor and business in 1987 with Minorities in Business Insider.
 New topics of coverage came in late 1998 when Youth Crime Alert and Workplace Discrimination Alert were founded.